an elephant raises its trunk as it walks across the savanna

 My Favorite Photography Accessories for an African Safari

-It takes a lot of prep work to put an African photographic safari together, from the flights, to the perfect photo itinerary, to logistics, and then there comes the packing…
+It takes a lot of prep work to put together an African photo safari, from the flights to the perfect photo itinerary to the logistics.
+And then there’s the packing…

-Whether you have an advanced point and shoot camera or a camera with interchangeable lenses, these camera accessories tend to be rather universal.
+Whether you have an advanced point-and-shoot camera or a camera with interchangeable lenses, the camera accessories you’ll need for an African safari tend to be pretty universal.
 They will help elevate your photography game no matter what camera you have and no matter how much experience you have with wildlife photography.

 lighting is perfect on two species of african plains game in kenya